February 20, 2020 § 1 Comment

 Many colleges offer online virtual tours to help you get a good feel for their campus.
-Look at the institution’s web site, but you’ll also find a number of schools represented at YouVisit’s college site.
-If you’re in the States, it’s beneficial to have an in-person visit.
+Go to the institution’s web site, or see if your school has an online tour linked at CampusTours.
+When you’re in the States, it’s beneficial to have an in-person visit.
 If you give a school enough notice before you arrive, they should be able to arrange a tour for you.

 - In-state tuition

 Back to finances: One of the biggest concerns for out-of-country parents is the issue of in-state tuition for public schools.
 Even if you’ve previously lived in a state your whole life, the fact that you don’t now means that your child will have to prove he deserves in-state status.
 The final decision will come from the university, and it will depend on such things as parents’ owning a house there (though that by itself is not enough), living there for a number of years, having ties to the state and other factors that show a probability the student will remain there after graduation, filing state income tax, registering a vehicle, registering to vote, having a library card, etc. Schools have widely varying rules on how students can gain in-state status on their own, such as living in the state as a financially independent adult for a period of time.
 Some schools offer in-state rates to children of alums or to residents of neighboring states or states with regional student exchanges.
 Words such as dependent, resident, home, and domicile are important to define.
 (Hint: They may not mean what you think they mean.)